pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 # Final remarks

+In part 2, we went into the theory of Zhang's popular calibration method for computing intial values for $$\textbf{A}, \textbf{k}, \textbf{W}$$ and their refinement.
-In my experience, camera calibration can be daunting due to assumed knowledge in several areas (camera projection models, linear algebra, optimization) and how those areas intersect.
+Camera calibration can be daunting due to assumed knowledge in camera projection models, linear algebra, and optimization.
 We walked through a common camera projection model and then stepped through Zhang's method, introducing numerical methods as needed.

 Thanks for reading!